web3story/OCM/content/section2/what-is-the-OCM-Karma.md

 ---
-title: "What is the OCM Karma?
-(3minread)"
+title: "What is the OCM Karma?"
+subtitle: (3 min read)
 date: 2022-10-06
 section: mechanics
 weight: 4